Easy 4th of July Party Ideas

 Festive Food: Red, White, and Blue Shooters

-It's official -- These are the most patriotic shots ever!
-Layer grenadine, peach schnapps, and blue curacao for an easy, colorblocked drink guests will love.
+It's official—these are the most patriotic 4th of July drinks ever!
+Layer grenadine, peach schnapps, and blue curacao for easy, colorblocked 4th of July cocktails guests will love.

 Brighten up your 4th of July bash with a berry-embellished tart.
 Use a variety of raspberries, strawberries, blueberries, and blackberries to create playful, patriotic squares, then drizzle with fresh honey-mint syrup to finish.